Bearwood Primary School

 8.3: Are there accessible changing and toilet facilities?

-We have a disabled toilet which is also a wet room with shower.
+We have a disabled toilet in the key stage two area which is also a wet room with shower.

 8.4: How do you ensure that all the school's facilities can be accessed by children with SEND?